tomato2718/simple-auth-server/README.md

 # simple-auth-server

-my first web server implemented in rust
+Try to implement my fist web server with rust